OctopusDeploy/blog/blog/2021-11/upgrading-from-Octopus-3-is-easier-than-you-think/index.md

 ### Step 2: Install Octopus 3.17

-1. Close Octopus Manager and the Octopus Web Portal.
+1. Close Octopus Manager and the Octopus web portal.
 1. Run the installer for Octopus 3.17 and click **Finish** once complete.
 1. Octopus will auto-update your config and SQL database, then open Octopus Manager.
-1. Open the Octopus Web Portal and check the version is now 3.17 by clicking the question mark in the top right.
+1. Open the Octopus web portal and check the version is now 3.17 by clicking the question mark in the top right.
 The version is at the top of the menu.
 1. Run a test deployment to check everything still works.

 ### Step 3: Install the latest version of Octopus

-1. Close both Octopus Manager and the Octopus Web Portal.
+1. Close both Octopus Manager and the Octopus web portal.
 1. Run the installer for Octopus’s latest version and click **Finish** once complete.
 1. Octopus will auto-update your config and SQL database, then open Octopus.
-1. Open the Octopus Web Portal and check the version is now the most recent by clicking your username in the top right.
+1. Open the Octopus web portal and check the version is now the most recent by clicking your username in the top right.
 The version is at the top of the menu.
 1. Run a test deployment to check everything still works.

 ### Step 4: Take Octopus out of maintenance mode